exCore2/Stashie/README.md

 ##### How does it work?
 Open your Stash and press the Hotkey to let Stashie stash your items.
-Edit your Filterfile to customize the stashing filters for advanced stashing strategies.
+Edit your filter rules to customize the stashing filters for advanced stashing.

-Find the availible syntax here: https://github.com/exApiTools/ItemFilter/blob/main/README.md
+Find the available rules here: [https://github.com/exApiTools/ItemFilter/blob/main/README.md](https://github.com/exApiTools/ItemFilter/blob/main/ItemData.cs)

-#### Wanna give feedback?
-Open an Issue here on github with as much as detail as possible.
+Find some example queries here: [https://github.com/exApiTools/ItemFilterExamples](https://github.com/exApiTools/ItemFilterExamples)